cjohansen/m1p/Readme.md

 ```

 Any `k` in the `:dictionary-fns` map can be used in reference tuples in the
-dictionary to have the associated function called on retrieval.
+dictionary to have the associated function called on retrieval, in addition to
+built-in dictionary functions, see below.

 <a id="dictionary-functions"></a>
 ### Dictionary functions